Manual Creation: Design a template with essential details like business information, recipient details, invoice number, date, and payment terms.

 What to Include on an Invoice?

-Before you learn how to make an invoice, it's important to know what an invoice is.
+To know what to include on an invoice, it is also important to know what an invoice is.

 An invoice is a financial instrument that details the goods or services provided in a business transaction.
 Here is some information you should include on an invoice: